jejacks0n/mercury/README.md

 This provides a simple method for restricting the actions in the default MercuryController to only users who have the required privileges.
 Since this can vary largely from application to application, it's a basic approach that assumes you'll write in what you want.

+### For Non-Rails Environments

+[Download the zip file](https://github.com/downloads/jejacks0n/mercury/mercury-v0.6.0.zip), and then follow the installation instructions on the [wiki article](https://github.com/jejacks0n/mercury/wiki/Using-Mercury-without-Rails).

 ## Usage